alegon23/trailerplus-cac-2023/README.md

 _Notice:_ Some things don't work yet.
 Also, I recommend using Google Chrome.

 ## Instalation
-Commands you need to run
+Commands you need to run for the dependencies
 * `npm install`
 * `npm install react-router-dom@latest`
 * `npm install react-helmet-async`